Aim: To learn correct Marine VHF Radio Operation. The minimum legal requirement to operate a marine radio.

 Course Content: Routine operation, safety, distress and urgency.

-Qualification: Marine VHF Radio Operators Qualification.
+Qualification: Marine VHF Radio Operator Certificate qualification.
 Unit Standard 19491 available.
 Those looking to get a commercial skipper qualification, use an SSB radio or use a VHF Radio overseas might be interested in more information here.

 1. Routine Operation